rudeboybert/okcupiddata/README.md

 Note:

--   The original code and data for the paper can be found [here](https://github.com/rudeboybert/JSE_OkCupid).
+-   The code, data, and codebook for the original Journal of Statistics Education (JSE) paper can be found [here](https://github.com/rudeboybert/JSE_OkCupid).
--   Due to file size restrictions, all essay responses are omitted from the package.
 -   Permission to use this data set was explicitly granted by OkCupid.
 -   Usernames are not included.